Learning to Detect Slip through Tactile Estimation of the Contact Force Field and its Entropy: INTRODUCTION

 \section{INTRODUCTION}

-Tactile sensing is a crucial sensory modality employed by humans during object manipulation and grasping, enabling them to discern various object characteristics such as stiffness, weight, and surface roughness.
-Furthermore, humans can regulate their grasping force without recourse to visual feedback, underscoring the significance of tactile sensing in this process.
-In 1984, Johansson \etal~\cite{roles} revealed how humans employ glabrous skin receptors and sensorimotor memory to control precision grip automatically when lifting objects with distinct surface textures.
-The findings indicate that humans use a synergistic interplay of tactile feedback from skin receptors and sensorimotor memory to anticipate slip and adapt their grip force accordingly.
+Tactile sensing, an essential sensory modality in humans, plays a pivotal role during object manipulation and grasping.
+It allows for the discernment of various object properties such as stiffness, weight, and surface texture.
+Remarkably, humans can adjust their grip force independently of visual feedback, highlighting tactile sensing's crucial role in this process.
+Johansson \etal, in their 1984 study \cite{roles}, demonstrated how humans utilize receptors in glabrous skin and sensorimotor memory for automatic precision grip control when handling objects with different surface textures.
+This research underscores a synergistic use of tactile feedback and sensorimotor memory in humans to predict and adjust to potential slip, thereby modulating grip force.

-In the context of robotic systems, integrating slip detection through tactile sensing can significantly enhance the robot's ability to maintain a secure grasp during operations with varying system dynamics.
-This study aims to identify critical slip detection parameters and develop a real-time slip detection system that triggers prompt interventions to prevent slip.
-The research explores novel attributes to accurately identify slip occurrences and design an automated system capable of real-time slip detection and implementing corrective control strategies.